darshbs/f1-analytics-hub/README.md

 <div align="center">

-**Built with 🏎 and data.**

 *This project is not affiliated with Formula 1, the FIA, or any F1 team.*
 *All data is sourced from the publicly available FastF1 library and Jolpica-F1 API.*

+**Made by an F1 fan with love for the sport and data - for F1 fans ❤️**

 </div>